 Every night will conclude with a possible display of the celestial phenomenon, the Northern Lights.
-Their appearance can never be guaranteed, but exploring the country in wintertime is your best chances of spotting them.
+Their appearance can never be guaranteed, but exploring the country in wintertime is your best chance of spotting them.
 You will also rest at the end of each day at the best available accommodation available throughout your entire stay.

-So, don't delay - hop on this fantastic guided bus excursion and you, too, can experience the best of Iceland's natural delights!
+So, don't delay - hop on this fantastic guided bus excursion, and you, too, can experience the best of Iceland's natural delights!
 Check availability by choosing a date.

 Today, you start your 8-day adventure.
 After being picked up, you will meet your experienced guide and acquaint yourself with the rest of the group.
 Then it's on to the real fun: the Golden Circle tour, one of Iceland's most popular attractions.
-First, you will discover Þingvellir National Park, one of only three national parks in Iceland, and the only site on the mainland with UNESCO World Heritage status.
+First, you will discover Thingvellir National Park, one of only three national parks in Iceland and the only site on the mainland with UNESCO World Heritage status.

-From Þingvellir, you will travel a short distance to two more attractions, Geysir and Gullfoss.
+From Thingvellir, you will travel a short distance to two more attractions, Geysir and Gullfoss.
 The first is a geothermally active area where visitors can see the hot spring Strokkur, spurting out boiling water every five minutes or so—another intriguing insight into the country's geological activity.

-On your first evening, you will spend the night in an area near the Golden Circle, or in Hella village.
+On your first evening, you will spend the night in an area near the Golden Circle, or Hella village.
 Throughout your journey, you'll mostly be staying in countryside accommodations, providing excellent opportunities to witness the northern lights, should the skies be clear of clouds.

 On the hike, you will trek up the glacier, passing deep crevasses and jagged ridges, all the while taking in the incredible view of your surroundings.
 The ice itself is deep blue, but the glacier's snowy peaks are blackened by ash from volcanic eruptions.